RustFestEU/blog.rustfest.eu/_posts/2016-08-05-this-week-in-rustfest-9-ticket-sales-opened-keynote-one-announced.md

 ## Ticket sales

 Since Monday you can get early access to the conference by purchasing a supporter or View Source Conf combo ticket.
 Many have taken that opportunity to support us in our diversity efforts.
-Thanks to you and your generousity, we can offer even more tickets through diversitytickets.org (apply here if you want one) – and we can't thank you enough.
+Thanks to you and your generosity, we can offer even more tickets through diversitytickets.org (apply here if you want one) – and we can't thank you enough.
 But we will try, once again: THANK YOU!

 ![](http://replygif.net/i/1572.gif)